ARTICLE I - NAME

 5. To inform the churches of worldwide missions needs and concerns.

 6. To study church, association and community needs.

 8. To lead in the establishing of ministries to meet human need in the name of our Lord.

 ARTICLE IV - MEMBERSHIP

 Section 1.
-This association shall be an autonomous body of churches composed of the pastors and duly elected messengers from cooperating autonomous Baptist churches (as listed in the current issue of the association annual) and the duly elected General Officers and the In Reach and Out Reach Teams of the Association.
+This association shall be an autonomous body of churches composed of the pastors, duly elected messengers from cooperating autonomous Baptist churches (as listed in the current issue of the association annual), the duly elected General Officers and the duly elected Leadership Team of the Association.

 Section 2.
-Each cooperating church shall be entitled to three elected messengers for the first 100 resident members or fraction thereof, and one messenger for each additional 50 resident members or fractions thereof, provided that no church has more than 10 elected messengers, including pastor and any association elected officers.
+Each cooperating church shall be entitled to three elected messengers for the first 100 resident members or fraction thereof, and one messenger for each additional 50 resident members or fractions thereof, provided that no church has more than 10 elected messengers, including pastor, association elected officers and Leadership Team.

 Section 3.
 Churches desiring affiliation with this Association must make written application to the Advisory Committee.
 Upon recommendation of the Advisory Committee, the church may come under the watchcare of the Association by a majority vote of the Association.
 Upon satisfactory evidence of its adherence to the faith and practices of Southern Baptists, it may become an affiliated church after one year upon the majority vote of the Association.